4xel-C/byr_HSE_subjects/README.md

 After proposing the procedures for review, the program lets the user edit the selection by:
 - Choosing a specific month.
 - Deciding whether to randomly select a new procedure from the oldest ones or manually pick a preferred one.

-## 🚀 To Be Implemented

-- [ ] Complete the menu logic and overall program functionality.
-- [ ] Enable priority selection of newly added procedures that have never appeared in the archive.
-- [ ] Enable cherry picking when reviewing the selection.
-- [ ] Enable procedure checking to make sure no procedure are forgotten.